 Prior and/or Concurrent Coursework

 Prior to completion of requirements for Deaconess Certification, the student will have competed the following courses at the undergraduate or graduate level.
 If these requirements have not been taken prior to admission, they will normally be taken through CUC.
 The Deaconess Director will monitor the student’s progress and will report to the Registrar the successful completion thereof.
-Any exceptions or credit for prior experience must be approved by the Deaconess Director and Chair of the Department of Theology and Foreign Languages.
+Any exceptions or credit for prior experience must be approved by the Deaconess Director and Chair of the Division of Teaching and Learning.

 21 semester hours in undergraduate or graduate level theology at an institution of the LCMS.
 The two required 6000-level required Theology courses above will count towards this area.
 A course must have been taken in each of the following areas:

 - Lutheran theology of church and ministry